-After undergoing intensive and lengthy rehabilitation our rescue centre, three orphaned howler monkeys have finally returned to freedom in the forest!
+After undergoing intensive and lengthy rehabilitation in our rescue center, three orphaned howler monkeys have finally returned to freedom in the forest!
 Jordanny, Sophie and Lola had been with us since being rescued as fragile babies four years ago.
-Having lost their mothers they would not have survived in the wild as tiny infants and needed 24 hour care from our dedicated staff at Refuge for Wildlife.
+Having lost their mothers they would not have survived in the wild as tiny infants and needed 24-hour care from our dedicated staff at Refuge for Wildlife.

 “It was with great joy that our team watched as all three monkeys confidently left the enclosure and explored their new home – free and wild where they belong!
 Our job is a tough one, but moments like this remind us of how important it is for us to continue helping and protecting the wildlife of Costa Rica.” – Laura Wilkinson, Media Manager, Refuge for Wildlife

 Back in early 2015, Jordanny was found by some local children sitting all alone by the side of the road in Santa Cruz, Costa Rica.
 We do not know what happened to his mother, but Jordanny was only a few weeks old and if he hadn’t been found, he would have starved, been attacked by predators or maybe even hit by a car.
 Howler infants are totally dependent on their mothers for the first several months of their lives which means caring for young orphaned howlers require special skills.
 Inside our dedicated infant howler monkey nursery, our experienced staff provide each infant with the comfort and care they require, which includes: regulating their temperature, providing comforting plush toys to snuggle and hand-feeding each orphan formula every 2-3 hours.